gregwebs/blog.gregweber.info/posts/2010-11-28-bundle-bundler.markdown

 ---
-title: how to bundle bundler
+title: "how to bundle bundler"
-description: how to lock down bundler to a specific version
+description: "how to lock down bundler to a specific version"
 tags: ruby
 ---